lcdb/lcdb-wf/docs/getting-started.rst

 1. Deploying lcdb-wf
 --------------------

-lcdb-wf is designed to be customized for each project, so setting up a new project to use lcdb-wf means copying over the files you need.
-There is a ``deploy.py`` script that does this for you.

-``deploy.py`` sets up a project and removes additional files (like these docs and testing files) that are not necessary for an actual project.
+Unlike other tools you may have used, `lcdb-wf` is not actually installed per se.
+Rather, it is "deployed" by copying over relevant files from the `lcdb-wf` repository to your project directory.
+This includes Snakefiles, config files, and other infrastructure required to run, and excludes files like these docs and testing files that are not necessary for an actual project.
 The reason to use this script is so you end up with a cleaner project directory.

 This script also writes a file to the destination called ``.lcdb-wf-deployment.json``.
 It stores the timestamp and details about what